larsthorup/rsc-test-sandbox/README.md

 ## TODO

-- [ ] avoid global code in rsc-client
 - [ ] avoid hard-coded paths, like "app" and "lib" in rsc-server
 - [ ] tweet
 - [ ] e2e-test